YOUR DATA

 No matter how you’ve interacted with our company and all our brands, there’s a good chance we’ve collected some type of personal data about you.
 We use your personal data to deliver the products and services you love and enhance your experience with us.
 As the Un-carrier, we give people privacy choices even when we’re not required to, because it’s the right thing to do.

-Anyone can make a request to access, delete, or correct the personal data we have about them.
+You can submit a request to access, delete, or correct the personal data we have about you.
 Your choices and results may vary depending on laws that apply, where you reside, and the relationship and type of account you have with T-Mobile and our other brands.
-To learn more, please select the category below that best describes you.
-If you belong in more than one category, we’ll show you how to submit separate requests.

-Consumer data requests
+About personal data requests

 Billing Responsible Party or Primary Account Holder

 If you're a current customer and you’re the Billing Responsible Party or Primary Account Holder, you’ll get all the account-level data for all lines on the account.
 This is the same billing, rate plan, product, and cost information available to you in your T-Mobile app or T-Mobile.com account.
-You’ll only see personal data associated with your particular phone number as provided in your data request.
-You won’t get personal data for any phone number other than your own—even if the phone number is linked with your account.

 Not the Billing Responsible Party or Primary Account Holder